graphql-python/graphql-relay-py/README.md

 It allows the easy creation of Relay-compliant servers using GraphQL-core.

-GraphQL-relay-py is a Python port of [graphql-relay-js](https://github.com/graphql/graphql-relay-js), while GraphQL-core is a Python port of [GraphQL.js](https://github.com/graphql/graphql-js), the reference implementation of GraphQL for JavaScript.
+GraphQL-Relay-Py is a Python port of [graphql-relay-js](https://github.com/graphql/graphql-relay-js), while GraphQL-Core is a Python port of [GraphQL.js](https://github.com/graphql/graphql-js), the reference implementation of GraphQL for JavaScript.

-Since version 3, GraphQL-relay-py and GraphQL-core support Python 3.6 and above only.
+Since version 3, GraphQL-Relay-Py and GraphQL-Core support Python 3.6 and above only.
 For older versions of Python, you can use version 2 of these libraries.

 [![PyPI version](https://badge.fury.io/py/graphql-relay.svg)](https://badge.fury.io/py/graphql-relay)